-(i) The first of these is the limited cases of formal resource allocation policies by governments, including the lack of accepted principles, and, at times, transparent processes to guide a consideration of allocation and re-allocation matters.
+(i) The limited cases of formal resource allocation policies by governments, including the lack of accepted principles, and, at times, transparent processes to guide a consideration of allocation and re-allocation matters.

 While there are exceptions to this, and policy development is underway in some jurisdictions, allocation issues largely remain a by-product of the fisheries management process, rather than being a separate consideration in its own right with a recognised framework to address such matters.